rathboma/rathboma.github.com/_posts/2017-02-26-scala-object-apply-method.md

 So in our earlier example, this doesn't work: `val greeting = new Greet("bob")`.

+Remember, `apply` is just a special function that lets us call the parent object directly, like a function.
+It has nothing to do with object orientation, classes, or constructors in the slightest.

 ## The Apply Function Can Return Anything

 Just because you commonly see apply functions alongside case classes in place of a constructor does not mean it has to return an instance of it's companion class.
 In our original example `Greet.apply()` returned a string, not an instance of a class called `Greet`.